instana/instana-otel-collector/README.md

 The installation script will install and initiate the Instana Collector Service on your system using the parameters above.

-These paramaters can be changed later in the `config.env` file found under `install_path` (default is `/opt/instana`)
+These paramaters can be changed later in the `config.env` file found under `install_path` (default is `/opt/instana/collector/config/config.env`)

 #### Instana Collector Service

 By default the installer will install and start the service.
 However, there are a few parameters to choose from when interacting with the Instana Collector Service.
 Each of these all run the corresponding `systemd` commands in a user friendly manner.
-Run these commands under the `bin` folder within the install path (default is `/opt/instana/collector/bin`).
+Run these commands under the `bin` folder within the `install_path` (default is `/opt/instana/collector/bin`).

 ```bash
 ./instana_collector_service install # Will install the service (done automatically by installation script)